 Also, the risk of their brand ambassador misbehaving or causing a scandal by doing something that doesn’t match their values is pretty low – which can rarely be said for notoriously unpredictable human influencers.

-HypeAuditor has also discovered that these pixel-born influencers have almost three times more engagement than human ones.
+HypeAuditor has also discovered that these pixel-born influencers have almost three times more engagement